 'I Wish Every Time It Happened ...
 I Could Save the Woman'

-Domestic violence cost Dee Gordon's mother her life and changed his forever.February 20, 2019
+Domestic violence cost Dee Gordon's mother her life and changed his forever.IN WINDERMERE, FLA.February 20, 2019

-WINDERMERE, Fla. — Two days before his mother's boyfriend would shoot and kill her, Dee Gordon heard her cries from the kitchen as her boyfriend tried to choke her.
+Two days before his mother's boyfriend would shoot and kill her, Dee Gordon heard her cries from the kitchen as her boyfriend tried to choke her.
 Less than a month past his seventh birthday, Dee rushed from his bedroom armed with an eight-pound dumbbell.

 He crashed the weight into her boyfriend's head.
 In an instant, blood began seeping from his bald skull.
 As it did, the man swung his arms, and little Dee was sent flying.